Monday September 17, 2018

-Muharram 2017 is just around the corner.
-Being the first month of the Islamic New Year, Muharram holds great importance in Islam and is one of the four sacred months in the Islamic calendar during which fighting is impermissible.
+Muharram 2018 (1440 Hijri) has just begun!
+As the first month of the Islamic New Year, Muharram holds great importance in Islam and is one of the four sacred months in the Islamic calendar during which fighting is impermissible.

 “The year is of twelve months, out of which four months are sacred: Three are in succession Dhul-Qa’ da, Dhul-Hijja and Muharram, and (the fourth is) Rajab…” (Bukhari 3197)

 Muharram in its literal sense means “forbidden”.
 However, there are a lot of misconceptions surrounding the month of Muharram as many people believe that certain acts are not allowed in the month.
 The only acts not allowed in this month are those of war and cruelty (which shouldn’t be practiced in normal days as well but special precaution must be taken against these acts during this time).
 Most of these misconceptions arise from lack of information on Islamic history related to this month.